This step is all about approaching the media. It's the fun bit!

 Make sure you’ve thought about the ‘danger’ questions media might ask you and you’ve worked out how you would respond if those questions come up.
 Don’t just hope for the best and pray they don’t ask you tough questions.
 Prepare for them and then you won’t fear them.

 Do I need to send a sample to everyone in the same publishing house even if they all sit next to each other?

 Yes, you need to send a sample to every contact you want to review it.

 Can I ask for the sample back?

-Most writers expect to keep the samples you send them, however if your product is really expensive and you only have a limited number, then yes you can ask for it back.
-In this case, you can set up a loan program and keep a record of who you have sent samples to.
-You need to let them know how long they can keep it for (eg two weeks) and then you need to collect it.
-Sending a courier is fine so long as you warn them in advance so they can put it out.
+Most writers expect to keep the samples you send them, however if your product is expensive and you only have a limited number, then it’s completely reasonable to ask for the item to be returned.
+In this case, you should set up a loan program and keep a record of who has received samples.
+Ask how long the reviewer will need the sample and agree on a loan period.
+Arranging a messenger/courier is fine, so long as you coordinate pick-up time with the sample recipient.

 Do I need to send a USB stick with images with the sample I send out?